Introduction

 The default service name for PostgreSQL is postgres, but it might be different depending on your database setup.
 In that case, you need to change postgres in the above-mentioned line to the service name.

-By default the PostgreSQL driver uses the operation system user as user during login when using Kerberos authentication which will cause problems when the workflow is executed on the KNIME Server.
-Depending on your database setup you either want to set it to the Kerberos principal name with or without REALM or the context.workflow.user depending on your database setup.
+By default the PostgreSQL driver uses the operation system user as user during login when using Kerberos authentication which will cause problems when the workflow is executed on the KNIME Hub.
+Depending on your database setup you either want to set it to the Kerberos principal name with or without REALM or the context.workflow.username depending on your database setup.

 To set the user name to the principal name including the REALM e.g. User@REALM.COM use the following line: